YJiangcm/FollowBench/README.md

 </p>

 ## 🔥 Updates
-* 2024/05/16: We are delighted that FollowBench has been accepted into the ACL 2024 main conference!
+* 2024/05/16: We are delighted that FollowBench has been accepted by ACL 2024 main conference!
 * 2024/01/11: We have uploaded the English and Chinese version of FollowBench to [Hugging Face](https://huggingface.co/datasets/YuxinJiang/FollowBench).
 * 2023/12/20: We evaluated Qwen-Chat-72B/14B/7B on FollowBench, check it in [Leaderboard](#leaderboard).
 * 2023/12/15: We released a Chinese version of FolllowBench, check it in [data_zh/](data_zh/).